misawsneto/wordrails/war/src/main/webapp/bower_components/angular-ui-scroll/README.md

     * **descriptor** is an object defining the portion of the dataset requested.
 The object will have 3 properties.
 Two of them named  `index` and `count`.
 They have the same meaning as in the alternative signature when the parameters passed explicitly (see below).
 The third one will be named either `append` if the items will be appended to the last item in the buffer, or `prepend` if they are to be prepended to the first item in the buffer.
 The value of the property in either case will be the item the new items will be appended/prepended to.
 This is useful if it is easier to identify the items to be added based on the previously requested items rather than on the index.
 Keep in mind that in certain use cases (i.e. on initial load) the value of the append/prepend property can be undefined.
     * **index** indicates the first data row requested
     * **count** indicates number of data rows requested
     * **success** function to call when the data are retrieved.
-The implementation of the datsource has to call this function when the data are retrieved and pass it an array of the items retrieved.
+The implementation of the data source has to call this function when the data are retrieved and pass it an array of the items retrieved.
 If no items are retrieved, an empty array has to be passed.

 **Important:** Make sure to respect the `index` and `count` parameters of the request.
 The array passed to the success method should have exactly `count` elements unless it hit eof/bof

+* Properties `minIndex` and  `maxIndex`

+    #### Description
+    As the scroller recieves the items requested by the `get` method, the value of minimum and maximum values of the item index are placed in the `minIndex` and `maxIndex` properties respectively.
+The values of the properties are cumulative - the value of the `minIndex` will never increase, and the value of the `maxIndex` will never decrease - except the values are reset in response to a call to the adapter `reload` method.
+The values of the properties are used to maintain the appearance of the scroller scrollBar.

+    Values of the properties can be assigned programmatically.
+If the range of the index values is known in advance, assigneing them programmatically would improve the usability of the scrollBar.

 ###Adapter
 The adapter object is an internal object created for every instance of the scroller.
 Properties and methods of the adapter can be used to manipulate and assess the scroller the adapter was created for.
 Adapter based API replaces old (undocumented) event based API introduced earlier for this purpose.
 The event based API is now deprecated and no longer supported.